 Designed by Long Beach architect Don Gibbs and built by the Nielson Construction Company of San Diego, The Walter Pyramid cost approximately $22 million.

 The Walter Pyramid measures 345 feet on each side of its perfectly square base.
 Its floor space accommodates nine volleyball courts or three full basketball courts and four additional half basketball courts on the "activity" level.

-One of three true pyramids in the United States (others are located in Las Vegas and Memphis), The Walter Pyramid's most unique feature is its cantilevered seating system, mounted on moveable platforms.
+One of four true pyramids in the United States (others are located in Las Vegas, San Diego and Memphis), the Walter Pyramid's most unique feature is its cantilevered seating system, mounted on moveable platforms.
 When use of the floor level is required for physical education classes, each 81-ton seating platform can be raised hydraulically to expose over 39,000 square feet of beechwood flooring.

 The following items are prohibited from the Walter Pyramid - Food/Drinks, Bicycles/Skateboards/Rollerblades, Video Cameras/Flash Photography, Animals, Strollers, Noise-Makers, Balloons, Drugs, Alcohol, Weapons and Heaters.
 The Walter Pyramid is a non-smoking facility - Please ask Event Management for the closest designated smoking areas.

 In 2012, Long Beach State debuted a new floor design, highlighting "Beach" and the school's proximity to the Pacific.
 With palm trees and sand dunes in Old Gold, the new floor is a classic mix of old and new traditions.